tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 querySnapshot: any;
 ```

+These variables are type `any` because they will handle collections returned from Firestore.
+I don't know what type a collection is.

-And the handler function.
+Now we'll make the handler function.
 Let's make a smelly function first:

 ```ts
 async onDelete() {